 2. Personal Development

-Even though many companies didn’t always take their employees’ personal development seriously, they now realized it’s as important as any other professional development area.
+Even though many companies didn’t always take their employees’ personal development opportunities seriously, they now realized it’s as important as any other professional development area.

 Employees are human beings.
 Therefore, the way they grow and feel within the company can have a huge impact on their performance.
 If you don’t take care of personal development, it will have a negative impact on your company by increasing employee turnover rates.